 If customers wish to remove cookies then go to AboutCookies.org for further information.

 18. GDPR (General Data Protection Rules – May 2018)

 We offer each and every customer the ability to see what data we store about you and also the right to be forgotten (delete your data)

 If you would like to make a GDPR request follow the link below:

 If you would like to remove your data

 We hope this Privacy Notice has been helpful in setting out the way we handle your personal data and your rights to control it.

-If you have any questions that haven’t been covered, please contact our

-	Data Protection Officer who will be pleased to help you:
+If you have any questions that haven’t been covered, please contact our Data Protection Officer who will be pleased to help you:

-	Xcite Sports Limited (Boatworld UK) - Registered Office: Unit 2 Smeckley

-	Wood Close, Sheepbridge Ind Est, Chesterfield, Derbyshire, S41 9PZ
+- Or write to us at Data Protection Officer, Xcite Sports Ltd (Boatworld UK) Unit 2 Smeckley Wood Close, Sheepbridge Ind Est, Chesterfield, Derbyshire, S41 9PZ